 - a) Physical Security

-- b) Authentication, Roles, Services and Operational Environment
+- b) Authentication, Roles, Services, and Operational Environment

 - c) Algorithms and Self-Tests

 - d) Key Establishment

 - e) Key Management

-- f) Security Assurances
+- f) Security Assurances.

-NOTE Refer to the CMVP Management Manual for additional information.
+NOTE: Refer to the CMVP Management Manual for additional information.

-B.6.2.2 The laboratory shall continuously maintain a minimum of two CVP certified testers during the accreditation cycle for the laboratory in its entirety to be deemed proficient for the 17CAV, 17CMH and/or 17CMS scopes.
+B.6.2.2 The laboratory shall continuously maintain a minimum of two CVP certified testers during the accreditation cycle for the laboratory in its entirety to be deemed proficient for the 17CM scope.